stanFurrer/KPMG_ML_Challenge/README.md

 **Data Centric :**
 > * Use tree pruning and Features selection to reduce the Overfitting
 > * Conduct a grid search for hyper parmeter selection. **PLEASE NOTE** We have implemented the code for the grid search, however due to time constrain we haven't run it.
 > * Try Deep Deural Network.
 Specifically, try a Multi-Layers-Perceptron with as regularization dropout and layer-normalization and as optimizer Adam.
 (This is my speciality.
-I have a lot of project where I implemented all sort of Deep Learning Architecture.
+I have a lot of project where I implemented all sort of Deep Learning Architecture([here](https://github.com/stanFurrer/Multimodal-solution-for-grasp-stability-prediction), [here](https://github.com/stanFurrer/Meta-Learner-LSTM-for-Few-Shot-Learning), [here](https://github.com/stanFurrer/A-Comparison-Between-Two-Manifold-Techniques),[here](https://github.com/stanFurrer/Emotion-Analysis-On-Opensubtitle-), [here](https://github.com/stanFurrer/Robust-Multimodal-Contrastive-Learning)... ).
 However, I prioritize the interpretability of the project rather than optimizing the performance.)

 **Lessons Learned**